fandau1/Pool-Matrix-Monitor/README.md

   * [x] Auto correct summer and standart time (DST correct)

+# How to use?
+You need to create circuit or pcb.
+Choose optimal HW version and upload code of SW version.
+You can choose below of version.

+Here you can find Full tutorial [[Full version](boards.md#poolmatrixnano)]

 # Hardware Versions
 |  Boards Versions  | MCU | transfer type pool sensor | SW release | HW release |  Approximate price  |
 | :--------: |:---:| :-----------------------: | :--------: | :--------: | :-----------------: |